jamescoxon/nano_distributed_pow_client/README.md

 # Choose to connect to the node
 ```

-## Tips
+## Configuration

-Save your address in `address.txt` so the client doesn't ask for it every time it starts
+You can optionally save your address in `client.conf`.